bitcoinvietnam/portfolio/_pages/index.md

     excerpt: "The ability to book transport directly through MyStorage further simplifies logistics, allowing us to save on our most scarce resources."
     url: "/bitcoinvn-invests-in-mystorage"
     btn_class: "btn--primary"
     btn_label: "Learn More"
+  - image_path: /assets/images/bitcoinvn-invest-in-blink.webp
+    alt: "Blink Wallet"
+    title: "<a href='https://www.blink.sv' target='_blank' style='text-decoration: none'>Blink Wallet</a>"
+    excerpt: "A pioneer in Lightning adoption since the early days of Bitcoin in El Salvador – and continues to serve as the go-to wallet for grassroots circular economies across Latin America."
+    url: "/bitcoinvn-invests-in-blink-wallet"
+    btn_class: "btn--primary"
+    btn_label: "Learn More"
 ---